Sary Mogul Kyrgyzstan: a guide to the Alay mountains

 Despite the snow, we attempted to hike towards Lenin Peak Basecamp to see how far we would come.
 It was extremely scenic with a number of frozen lakes.
 Somewhere beyond Tulpar lake we were having a picknick lunch on top of a hill with a magnificent view on Lenin Peak.
 It was there that I couldn’t think of a more beautiful place in Kyrgyzstan.

-Lenin Peak is definetly not the only reason to come to sary Mogul though.
+Lenin Peak is definitely not the only reason to come to sary Mogul though.
 There are several other multi day hikes in the Alay mountains that are maybe even more spectacular.

 The Alay mountains are still receiving few tourists as not many make it this far south in Kyrgyzstan.
 Even those that do the Pamir highway often head straight from Osh to Karakul or Murgab in Tajikistan.
 A pity, because Sary Mogul is among the top places to visit in Kyrgyzstan and definetly one of the highlights in any Pamir highway itinerary.